Hansmu/nodejs/README.md

 socket.io can be used to work with websockets in an easier manner.
 You have to subscribe to the socket.
 Then you'll start listening for events on a channel. `io.on('someChannel', {someProperty: 'someValue'});`.
 An alternative library could be `express-ws`.

+GraphQL can be used to partially query data from the backend.
+You have a resolver and then a schema.
+The schema defines the model, while the resolver actually makes it work.
+Essentially GraphQL filters the object down to a smaller form so less data is passed over the wire.
+Most of the time, you don't need the same amount of fields in different queries, so it helps limit the amount of pointless overhead with each query.
+OPTIONS query can cause issues with GraphQL so need to handle OPTIONS separately.

+Remember to set the production flag to true in the process environments to make sure the app gets optimized for production.
+Helmet is a useful middleware to add for security.
+Morgan can be used for logging requests.

+Node cannot run TS code, so you have to compile it to JS first.